Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Information Sharing in Applications

 \begin{example}[Symmetric information game] Consider the case when all observations and actions are available for all the agents, and there is no private information.
-Essentially, we have $c_h = \{o_{2:h}, a_{1:h-1}\}$ and $p_{i, h} = \emptyset$.
+Essentially, we have $c_h = \{o_{1:h}, a_{1:h-1}\}$ and $p_{i, h} = \emptyset$.
 We will also denote this structure as \emph{fully sharing} hereafter. \end{example}

-\begin{example}[Information sharing with one-directional-one-step delay] Similar to the previous cases, we also assume there are $2$ players for ease of exposition, and the case can be generalized to multi-player cases straightforwardly.
-Similar to the one-step delay case, we consider the situation where all observations of player $1$ are available to player $2$, while the observations of player $2$ are available to player $1$ with one-step delay.
-All past actions are available to both players.
-That is, in this case, $c_{h} = \{o_{1, 2:h}, o_{2,2:h-1}, a_{1:h-1}\}$, and player $1$ has no private information, i.e., $p_{1, h} =\emptyset$, and player $2$ has private information $p_{2, h} = \{o_{2, h}\}$. \end{example}
+\begin{example}[Information sharing with one-directional-one-step delay] Similar to the previous cases, we also assume there are $2$ agents for ease of exposition, and the case can be generalized to multi-agent cases straightforwardly.
+Similar to the one-step delay case, we consider the situation where all observations of agent $1$ are available to agent $2$, while the observations of agent $2$ are available to agent $1$ with one-step delay.
+All the past actions are available to both agents.
+That is, in this case, $c_{h} = \{o_{1, 1:h}, o_{2,2:h-1}, a_{1:h-1}\}$, and agent $1$ has no private information, i.e., $p_{1, h} =\emptyset$, and agent $2$ has private information $p_{2, h} = \{o_{2, h}\}$. \end{example}

-\begin{example}[Uncontrolled state process] Consider the case where the state transition does not depend on the actions, that is, $\TT_h(\cdot\mid s_h, a_h) = \TT_h(\cdot\mid s_h, a_h^{\prime})$ for any $s_h, a_h, a_h^{\prime}, h$. {Note that the agents are still coupled through the joint {reward}.} An example of this case is the information structure where controllers share their observations with a delay of $d\ge 1$ time steps.
-In this case, the common information is $c_h = \{o_{2:h-d}\}$ and the private information is $p_{i, h} = \{o_{i, h-d+1:h}\}$. {Such information structures {can be used to model} repeated games with incomplete information \citep{aumann1995repeated}.} \end{example}
+\begin{example}[Uncontrolled state process] Consider the case where the state transition does not depend on the actions, that is, $\TT_h(\cdot\mid s_h, a_h) = \TT_h(\cdot\mid s_h, a_h^{\prime})$ for any $h, s_h, a_h, a_h^{\prime}$.
+For the cooperative setting that aims to find approximate \emph{team-optimum} later (cf. \Cref{dec-pomdp}), as in \Cref{exam-2}, we additionally assume, for this example, that the reward function has an additive structure, i.e., $r_h(s_h, a_h)=\sum_{j\in[n]}r_{j, h}(s_h, a_{j, h})$ for some functions $\{r_{j, h}\}_{j\in[n]}$.
+An example of this case is the information structure where controllers share their observations with a general delay of $d\ge 1$ time steps.
+In this case, the common information is $c_h = \{o_{1:h-d}\}$ and the private information is $p_{i, h} = \{o_{i, h-d+1:h}\}$.
+Such information structures {can be used to model} repeated games with incomplete information \citep{aumann1995repeated}. \end{example}